 The world is changing.
 Fast.
-In a not too distant past, we would talk and write about Negroes and muhammedans.
 In 1965, the Norwegian national paper Aftenposten used the term “four chocolate coloured yum-yum girls” in a concert review.
 Today, that would be unthinkable.
 It may, though, remind us that it might be a good idea to write accordingly to the time we live in.
 And, preferably, something that can stand the test of time.

 Over the last few decades, music journalism has been professionalised.
 It is no longer enough simply to attach artist portraits, album reviews, concert reviews, or other reviews of artists to stereotypical clichés on skin colour, ethnicity, sexual orientation, or gender.
 The good music journalism of today is about music, and demands knowledge.

 Yet, female and male artists are still treated differently in the media.

 The Norwegian network and project The Art of Balance took the initiative to work out a checklist for writing about music in the 21st century.
 Whenever you feel the need to classify artists as girl bands, as ballsy rock, or as female musicians, try swapping gender with skin colour, sexual orientation, or religious beliefs.

 If it looks odd, it is odd.